 Now that you understand broken links and how they can affect your WordPress website’s reputation, it’s imperative to detect broken images.

-While there are many ways to check broken links on your website, the easier way is to use a WordPress plugin known as Broken link checker.
+While there are many ways to check broken links on your website, the easiest is to use the WordPress plugin Broken Link Checker.

 With this plugin, you can easily check for any broken images or dead links on your website and fix broken images in WordPress.
 The plugin has both a free and a premium version.
 The free version allows you to detect issues with a manual scan, while the premium version offers more advanced features.
-To start detecting the broken images and links:

 - Install and activate the broken link checker plugin in WordPress

-- After installing the plugin, go to the broken link checker page, select broken link scan and click on start a new scan
+- After installing the plugin, go to the broken link checker page, select broken link scan, and click on start a new scan

 How to Fix Broken Images in WordPress?

-Before we dive into how to fix broken images in WordPress, why not look into some of the reasons behind this issue?
-Let’s look at the issues that can lead to broken images in WordPress:
+Before we dive into how to fix broken images in WordPress, let’s look at some of the reasons behind this issue.

 - Incorrect file path to the image location.